Decoding UTF-8 in Haskell

 The API would be simpler if it just supported one

-data type.
+Textual data type.
 The implementation uses streams of

-lines internally, transforming a stream of
+strict Text lines internally, transforming a stream of

 input lines to a stream of output lines.
 An API that supports one

-data type could accept lazy Text
+Textual data type could accept lazy Text and

-generate a stream of strict Text
+generate a stream of strict Text lines.
+The stream of

-lines that is output could then be returned as
+strict Text lines that is output could then be returned as

-, with the newlines added.
+lazy Text, with the newlines added.
 When using other

-data types, the calling function can perform the
+Textual data types, the calling function can perform the

-conversion to/from lazy Text
+conversion to/from lazy Text.

-I explicitly implemented support for Textual
+I explicitly implemented support for Textual data types

 in LiterateX because I have observed that the types used can